How to Create a Mobile App: A Complete Development Guide

 It’s important to note that hybrid apps rely on web development techniques but deploy in a mobile environment.

-PWAs illicit the speed of mobile app, despite not having much more interactivity than a typical website would offer.
+PWAs replicate the speed of a mobile app, despite not offering much more interactivity than a typical website.

 The Ionic framework is a popular developer tool for building both hybrid apps and PWAs.